larspensjo/Logonaut/doc/UserRequirements.md

 This document outlines the functional requirements for the Logonaut application from a user's perspective.

+The reuqirement ID is a unique ID that can be referenced from the source code and other documents.
+The version number is incremented when a requirement is updated.

 ## 1. Core Log Viewing

-*   **File Monitoring:** The application must allow the user to select a log file via a menu, and then continuously monitor that file for changes, updating the display in real-time as new lines are added.
+*   [ReqFileMonitorLiveUpdatev1] **File Monitoring:** The application must allow the user to select a log file via a menu (`File > Open Log File` or `Ctrl+O`) and then continuously monitor that file for changes, updating the display in real-time as new lines are added.
-*   **Paste Input:** The user must be able to paste log content directly from the clipboard (e.g., using Ctrl+V) to view it without saving it to a file first.
+*   [ReqPasteFromClipboardv1] **Paste Input:** The user must be able to paste log content directly from the clipboard (using `Ctrl+V`) to view it without saving it to a file first.
-*   **Large File Handling:** The application must remain responsive and usable even when viewing very large log files (hundreds of megabytes or more).
+*   [ReqLargeFileResponsivev1] **Large File Handling:** The application must remain responsive and usable even when viewing very large log files.
+Background processing should be used for filtering and loading.
-*   **Scrolling:** Standard vertical scrolling through the displayed log content must be supported (e.g., via mouse wheel, scrollbar interaction, PgUp/PgDn).
+*   [ReqStandardScrollingv1] **Scrolling:** Standard vertical scrolling must be supported (mouse wheel, keyboard: PgUp/PgDn, Arrows, Home/End).
+*   [ReqOverviewScrollbarMapv1] **Overview Scrollbar:** A custom overview scrollbar must provide visual document mapping and scroll control.
-*   **File Reset Handling:** If the monitored log file is reset (e.g., truncated), the application should ideally detect this, potentially clear the display, and continue monitoring from the beginning of the reset file. *(Current implementation might require reopening)*.
+*   [ReqFileResetHandlingv1] **File Reset Handling:** If the monitored log file is reset (e.g., truncated), the application should ideally detect this, potentially clear the display, and continue monitoring from the beginning of the reset file. *(Current implementation might require reopening)*.
-*   **File Unavailability:** If the log file becomes unavailable (e.g., deleted, network drive disconnects), the application should handle this gracefully (e.g., stop tailing, display a message) without crashing.
+*   [ReqFileUnavailableHandlingv1] **File Unavailability:** If the log file becomes unavailable (e.g., deleted, network drive disconnects), the application should handle this gracefully (e.g., stop tailing, display a message) without crashing.

 ## 2. Display and Appearance

-*   **Real-Time Updates:** The log display area must update automatically as new relevant log entries arrive or when filtering/settings change.
+*   [ReqDisplayRealTimeUpdatev1] **Real-Time Updates:** The log display area must update automatically as new relevant log entries arrive or when filtering/settings change.
-*   **Original Line Numbers:** Line numbers displayed next to log entries must correspond to their original line number in the source file, regardless of filtering.
-This margin should be toggleable.
+*   [ReqDisplayOriginalLineNumbersv1] **Original Line Numbers:** Line numbers displayed next to log entries must correspond to their **original line number** in the source file, regardless of filtering.
+*   [ReqToggleLineNumbersv1] **Toggleable Line Numbers:** The original line number margin must be toggleable (`Line Numbers` checkbox).
-*   **Timestamp Highlighting:** The application should provide an option to automatically detect and visually distinguish common timestamp patterns at the beginning of lines for improved readability.
+*   [ReqHighlightTimestampsv1] **Timestamp Highlighting:** The application must provide an option (`Highlight Timestamps` checkbox) to automatically detect and visually distinguish common timestamp patterns at the beginning of lines.
+*   [ReqHighlightSelectedLinev1] **Selected Line Highlighting:** The background of the log line currently selected by the user (via mouse click) must be visually highlighted.
-*   **Readability Customization:** The user should be able to adjust the font size for the log display.
-Color schemes should be adjustable via selectable themes (e.g., Light/Dark).
+*   [ReqAdjustFontSizev1] **Readability Customization:** The user must be able to adjust the font size for the log display.
+*   [ReqSelectableThemesv1] **Theming Selection:** Color schemes must be adjustable via selectable themes.
-*   **Theming:** The application must provide at least a Light and a Dark theme option.
+*   [ReqThemeOptionsLightDarkv1] **Theme Options:** The application must provide at least a **Light ("Clinical Neon")** and a **Dark ("Neon Night")** theme option, selectable via the `Theme` menu.
+*   [ReqThemedTitleBarv1] **Theme Title Bar:** The application should attempt to adapt the window's title bar to the selected theme on compatible Windows versions.
-*   **Window Management:** The application window must be resizable.
+*   [ReqResizableWindowv1] **Window Resizing:** The application window must be resizable.
+*   [ReqSplitPanelLayoutv1] **Panel Layout:** The main view must consist of **two primary panels** (Filters on left, Log View/Search on right) separated by a draggable splitter.
-*   **Status Bar:** The application must display a status bar showing:
+*   [ReqStatusBarDisplayv1] **Status Bar Display:** The application must display a status bar.
-    *   The total number of lines read from the source log.
+*   [ReqStatusBarTotalLinesv1] **Status Bar - Total Lines:** The status bar must show the **total number of lines** read from the source log, updated dynamically.
-    *   The number of lines currently visible after filtering.
+*   [ReqStatusBarFilteredLinesv1] **Status Bar - Filtered Lines:** The status bar must show the **number of lines currently visible** after filtering, updated dynamically.
-    *   Both values must update dynamically as the log is processed and filters change.
+*   [ReqStatusBarSelectedLinev1] **Status Bar - Selected Line:** The status bar must show the **original line number** of the currently selected log line (or '-' if none selected), updated dynamically.
+*   [ReqGeneralBusyIndicatorv1] **Busy Indicator - General:** A general **busy indicator** (e.g., spinning icon) must be visible during background operations like filtering.
+*   [ReqLoadingOverlayIndicatorv1] **Busy Indicator - Loading Overlay:** A distinct **overlay animation** (e.g., subtle scanlines) must appear directly over the log display area during the initial file loading phase.

 ## 3. Filtering System

 *   **Filter Profiles:**
-    *   The user must be able to create multiple, distinct filter configurations, referred to as "Filter Profiles".
+    *   [ReqCreateMultipleFilterProfilesv1] The user must be able to create multiple, distinct filter configurations, referred to as "Filter Profiles".
-    *   Each profile must have a user-defined name.
+    *   [ReqFilterProfileNamingv1] Each profile must have a user-defined name.
+    *   [ReqFilterProfileRenameInlinev1] Profile renaming must be possible **inline** within the profile selection area.
-    *   The user must be able to select which profile is currently **active** using a dropdown list.
+    *   [ReqFilterProfileSelectActivev1] The user must be able to select which profile is currently **active** using a `ComboBox`.
-    *   The application must provide controls to **Create**, **Rename**, and **Delete** filter profiles.
+    *   [ReqFilterProfileManageCRUDv1] The application must provide controls (`New`, `Rename`, `Delete` buttons) to manage filter profiles.
 *   **Filter Rules (within a profile):**
+    *   [ReqFilterRuleSubstringv1] Within the active profile, the user must be able to define filter rules based on **exact substring** matching.
-    *   Within the active profile, the user must be able to define filter rules based on:
+    *   [ReqFilterRuleRegexv1] Within the active profile, the user must be able to define filter rules based on **regular expression** pattern matching.
-        *   Exact substring matching.
-        *   Regular expression pattern matching.
-    *   The user must be able to combine these rules using logical **AND**, **OR**, and **NOR** operators.
+    *   [ReqFilterRuleCombineLogicalv1] The user must be able to combine these rules using logical **AND**, **OR**, and **NOR** operators.
-    *   These rules must be manageable in a **hierarchical tree structure** to allow for complex conditions (e.g., `(A or (B and not C))`).
+    *   [ReqFilterRuleTreeStructurev1] These rules must be manageable in a **hierarchical tree structure** displayed in the filter panel.
+    *   [ReqFilterNodeManageButtonsv1] Adding, removing, and editing filter nodes must be done via dedicated buttons operating on the selected node in the tree.
+    *   [ReqFilterNodeEditInlinev1] Editing filter values (substrings/regex) must happen **inline** within the tree view.
 *   **Filtering Behavior:**
-    *   The log display must show only the lines matching the rules of the **active** filter profile.
+    *   [ReqFilterDisplayMatchingLinesv1] The log display must show only the lines matching the rules of the **active** filter profile.
-    *   The application must provide a setting (global, per profile) to include a specified number of **context lines** before and after each matching line.
+    *   [ReqFilterContextLinesv1] The application must provide a setting (`Context Lines` input with increment/decrement buttons) to include a specified number of **context lines** before and after each matching line.
-    *   Text segments that cause a line to match a filter rule (substrings or regex matches) should be visually highlighted in the output (e.g., background color).
+    *   [ReqFilterHighlightMatchesv1] Text segments that cause a line to match a filter rule (substrings or regex matches) must be visually highlighted in the output (distinct background color).
-    *   Individual filter rules (nodes) within the active profile's tree must be toggleable (enabled/disabled) without removing them.
+    *   [ReqFilterNodeToggleEnablev1] Individual filter rules (nodes) within the active profile's tree must be toggleable (enabled/disabled) via a `CheckBox` next to the rule, without removing them.
-*   **Dynamic Updates:** The filtered log view must update automatically and efficiently whenever the active filter profile is changed or the rules/settings within the active profile are modified.
+*   [ReqFilterDynamicUpdateViewv1] **Dynamic Filter Updates:** The filtered log view must update automatically and efficiently whenever the active filter profile is changed or the rules/settings within the active profile are modified.
+*   **Persistence:**
-*   **Persistence:** All created filter profiles (names and structures) must be saved when the application closes and reloaded on startup.
-The application must remember and automatically select the last active profile upon restarting.
+    *   [ReqPersistFilterProfilesv1] All created filter profiles (names and structures) must be saved when the application closes and reloaded on startup.
+    *   [ReqPersistLastActiveProfilev1] The application must remember and automatically select the last active profile upon restarting.

 ## 4. Search Functionality

-*   **Text Search:** The user must be able to enter text to search for within the currently displayed (filtered) log content.
+*   [ReqSearchTextEntryv1] **Text Search:** The user must be able to enter text (`Ctrl+F` to focus) to search for within the currently displayed (filtered) log content.
-*   **Highlighting:** All occurrences of the search term must be visually highlighted in the log display, distinct from filter highlighting.
+*   [ReqSearchHighlightResultsv1] **Highlighting Search Results:** All occurrences of the search term must be visually highlighted in the log display (distinct from filter highlighting).
+*   [ReqSearchRulerMarkersv1] **Overview Ruler Search Markers:** Search results must be marked on the overview scrollbar.
-*   **Navigation:** Buttons must be provided to navigate to the **Previous** and **Next** search result occurrence.
+*   [ReqSearchNavigateResultsv1] **Search Navigation:** Buttons (`Previous`/`Next`) and keyboard shortcuts (`F3` for Next, `Shift+F3` for Previous) must be provided to navigate between search results.
+*   [ReqSearchSelectedTextShortcutv1] **Search Selected Text:** The user must be able to press `Ctrl+F3` to automatically search for the text currently selected in the log display.
-*   **Status:** A status indicator should display the number of matches found and the current match index (e.g., "Match 3 of 15").
+*   [ReqSearchStatusIndicatorv1] **Search Status:** A status indicator must display the number of matches found and the current match index (e.g., "Match 3 of 15", "Phrase not found").
-*   **Case Sensitivity:** An option must be provided to toggle case sensitivity for the search.
+*   [ReqSearchCaseSensitiveOptionv1] **Case Sensitivity Option:** An option (`Case Sensitive` checkbox) must be provided to toggle case sensitivity for the search.

 ## 5. User Interaction

-*   **Filter Controls:** A dedicated panel must provide intuitive controls for:
+*   [ReqFilterControlsPanelv1] **Filter Controls Panel:** A dedicated panel must provide intuitive controls for profile and filter rule management as described in section 3.
-    *   Selecting the active filter profile.
-    *   Managing profiles (Create, Rename, Delete).
-    *   Viewing and interacting with the active profile's filter tree (expand/collapse).
-    *   Adding, removing, and editing filter nodes within the active tree.
-    *   Toggling the enabled state of filter nodes.
+*   [ReqLineSelectionClickv1] **Line Selection:** Clicking on a line number or log entry in the display area must select that line, highlighting it and updating the selected line number in the status bar.
+*   [ReqGoToLineInputBoxv1] **Go To Line Input:** The user must be able to enter an original line number into a dedicated text box (`Ctrl+G` to focus) in the status bar.
+*   [ReqGoToLineExecuteJumpv1] **Go To Line Execution:** Pressing Enter (or clicking a button) must jump to (select and scroll to) the entered line number if it exists in the *filtered* view.
+*   [ReqGoToLineFeedbackNotFoundv1] **Go To Line Feedback:** Feedback must indicate if the entered line number is not found in the filtered view.
+*   **Auto Scroll:**
+    *   [ReqAutoScrollOptionv1] An "Auto Scroll" option (`CheckBox`) must be available to automatically scroll to the end of the log view when new lines are added.
+    *   [ReqAutoScrollDisableOnManualv1] Auto Scroll must be **automatically disabled** if the user manually scrolls the log view using the mouse wheel (scrolling up), keyboard navigation keys (PgUp/Dn, Arrows, Home/End), or by interacting with the scrollbar/overview ruler.
-*   **Keyboard Shortcuts:** Common actions should be accessible via standard keyboard shortcuts (e.g., `Ctrl+F` for search focus, potentially others for navigation).
+*   **Keyboard Shortcuts:** Common actions must be accessible via standard keyboard shortcuts:
+    *   [ReqShortcutOpenFilev1] `Ctrl+O`: Open File (Expected, check implementation)
+    *   [ReqShortcutPasteLogv1] `Ctrl+V`: Paste Log Content
+    *   [ReqShortcutFocusSearchv1] `Ctrl+F`: Focus Search Input
+    *   [ReqShortcutFocusGoToLinev1] `Ctrl+G`: Focus Go To Line Input
+    *   [ReqShortcutSearchSelectedv1] `Ctrl+F3`: Search for Selected Text
+    *   [ReqShortcutFindNextv1] `F3`: Find Next Search Result
+    *   [ReqShortcutFindPreviousv1] `Shift+F3`: Find Previous Search Result
-*   **Responsiveness:** The UI must remain responsive during filtering and log updates, especially on large files.
-A visual indicator should be shown if a filtering operation takes significant time.
+*   [ReqUIResponsivenessv1] **Responsiveness:** The UI must remain responsive during filtering and log updates, using background processing and visual indicators for long operations.

 ## 6. Configuration and Persistence

-*   **Load/Save:** Application settings must be loaded at startup and saved at shutdown.
+*   [ReqSettingsLoadSavev1] **Load/Save Settings:** Application settings must be loaded at startup and saved automatically on change and at shutdown.
 *   **Saved Settings:** Saved settings must include:
-    *   All defined filter profiles (names and filter trees).
+    *   [ReqPersistSettingFilterProfilesv1] All defined filter profiles (names and filter trees).
-    *   The name/identifier of the last active filter profile.
+    *   [ReqPersistSettingLastProfilev1] The name/identifier of the last active filter profile.
-    *   The context line setting.
+    *   [ReqPersistSettingContextLinesv1] The context line setting.
-    *   Display options (show line numbers, highlight timestamps).
+    *   [ReqPersistSettingShowLineNumsv1] Display options (show line numbers toggle state).
+    *   [ReqPersistSettingHighlightTimev1] Display options (highlight timestamps toggle state).
-    *   Search options (case sensitivity).
+    *   [ReqPersistSettingSearchCasev1] Search options (case sensitivity toggle state).
+    *   [ReqPersistSettingAutoScrollv1] **Auto scroll to tail toggle state.**
-    *   Selected theme.
+    *   [ReqPersistSettingThemev1] Selected theme.
     *   *(Future: Last viewed file/position, window size/location)*.